xiaolei-lab/SIMER/README.md

 </tbody>
 </table>

-## Generate genotype matrix of base population
+## Generate a genotype matrix
 **[back to top](#contents)**

-There are two different ways to generate genotype matrix of base population.
+There are two different ways to generate a genotype matrix

 ```r
 ### 01 Use Genotype Data from Outside ###